Awards and Applications

 Outstanding Young Member * (scoring rubric)

 Teacher of Excellence * (scoring rubric)

-*Each application must include a separate statement of 150 words or less about yourself and/or your program along with three to five pictures for presentation purposes at the CATA awards banquet.
+*Each application must include a separate statement of 150 words or less about yourself and/or your program along with three to five pictures (must be submitted electronically or on USB flash drive) for presentation purposes at the CATA awards banquet.
 This page will not be seen by the members of the scoring committee.

 State Officer Application